Can soil carbon help fund rangeland management?

 How has this study affected, or how will this study affect, agricultural sustainability?

-The results from YR1 of this study can inform, and is informing, the sustainability of the new short-duration / variable-timing grazing system on the publicly-owned rangeland.
-This grazing system is modeled after the system on the privately-owned rangeland.
-Therefore, including the privately-owned rangeland in this study as a reference site allows us and the other producers involved to understand the potential improvements to soil health and increases in SOC that the publicly-owned rangeland can experience with time since implementing the new short-duration / variable-timing grazing system.
-It assures the producers and managers of the publicly-owned rangeland that the continued investment in, and maintenance of, the new short-duration / variable-timing grazing system will be beneficial to rangeland health.
+The results from YR1, YR2, and YR3 of this study can inform, and is informing, the sustainability of the new short-duration / variable-timing grazing system on the publicly-owned rangeland.
+This grazing system is modeled after the system on the privately-owned rangeland nearby to the publicly-owned rangeland.
+Therefore, including the privately-owned rangeland in this study as a reference site allowed us and the other producers involved to understand the potential improvements to soil health and increases in SOC that the publicly-owned rangeland can experience with time since implementation of the new short-duration / variable-timing grazing system.
+It assured the producers and managers of the publicly-owned rangeland that the continued investment in, and maintenance of, the new short-duration / variable-timing grazing system will be beneficial to rangeland health.
+In addition, any initial investment in changing a grazing system to a more sustainable and regenerative one can be paid back in the form of voluntary carbon market offset.
+A big unknown, however, is long it will actually take to detect any measurable and meaningful amounts of sequestered SOC.

 What recommendations can be made from this study for future studies?